The Church of St. Morwenna and St. John the Baptist is steeped in history, the width and breadth of which is still expanding to this day.

 The church has a clear Norman heritage, but scholars have concluded that a Saxon church once occupied these grounds before the current structure was built.
 In addition, the entire site is thought to have begun as a pagan site of worship centuries ago.

 Beyond the known reconstructions, the church has undergone numerous restorations in the last 100 years, including a series of large-scale renovations during the turn of the previous century.

-The church contains a historic figurehead that belonged to the Caledonia--a ship that ran aground on nearby Sharpnose Point.
-8 crew members died in the shipwreck, including the captain, whose graves now rests on the church grounds.
-The captain’s grave is marked with a replica of the famous figurehead.
+The church contains a historic figurehead that belonged to the Caledonia – a ship that ran aground on nearby Sharpnose Point.
+Eight crew members died in the shipwreck, including the captain, and their graves now rest on the church grounds.
+The captain’s grave is even marked with a replica of the ship’s famous figurehead.

-The famous eccentric Robert Stephen Hawker was vicar from 1834 to 1875 and is commemorated by a stained glass window,
+The noted eccentric Robert Stephen Hawker was vicar from 1834 to 1875 and is commemorated by a stained glass window.